Lithuanians (tribe): Origin and trade

-Lithuania proper consisted of two archaeological cultural areas – Central and Eastern – with the former never becoming a continuous ethnopolitical unit.
-Though contested, based on the spread of cremation and West Baltic acculturation, it is believed that the Aukštaitians were a consequence of westward Lithuanian migration into a Samogitian heterogenous cultural zone, driven by Slavic expansion.
+Lithuania proper consisted of two archaeological cultural areas – Central and Eastern – with the former never becoming a continuous ethnopolitical unit.^{:30} Though contested, based on the spread of cremation and West Baltic acculturation, it is believed that the Aukštaitians were a consequence of westward Lithuanian migration into a Samogitian heterogeneous cultural zone, driven by Slavic expansion.
 Central Lithuanian culture existed in the 6th–12th centuries, reaching its prosperity in the 9th–11th centuries.
 Burial practices and ceramics indicate that Central Lithuania was affected by the West Baltic cultures and belonged to the zone of maritime influence.
-Recent archeological research reveal that Vikings navigated the Neman River, engaging in trade with the local populations, whereas Kaunas emerged as a significant economic and political trading centre.
-Lithuanians were familiar with surrounding waterways around the Baltic Sea and the Curonian Lagoon, initially possessing fluvial watercraft.
-Their first maritime vessels were likely oar-powered and equipped with a single sail, which were subsequently replaced by cogs.
-By the early 13th century, Lithuanian ships ventured into the Baltic Sea and reached the shores of Gotland where they would trade goods such as amber, honey, beeswax, flax, hemp or ash – it lasted until 1229 when Pope Gregory IX restricted the rights of traders and banned the practice of selling goods to the heathens.
-In the 12th–13th centuries, Eastern Lithuania witnessed notable social and economic development, fostering advancements in trade, artisantry and political stability.
+Recent archaeological research reveals that Vikings navigated the Neman River, engaging in trade with the local populations, whereas Kaunas emerged as a significant economic and political trading centre.
+The Lithuanians were familiar with surrounding waterways around the Baltic Sea and the Curonian Lagoon, initially possessing fluvial watercraft.^{:12} By the early 13th century, Lithuanian ships ventured into the Baltic Sea and reached the shores of Gotland where they would trade goods such as amber, honey, beeswax, flax, hemp or ash – this lasted until 1229 when Pope Gregory IX restricted the rights of traders and banned the practice of selling goods to the heathens.^{:28} In the 12th–13th centuries, Eastern Lithuania witnessed notable social and economic development, fostering advancements in trade, artisanship and political stability.
 In contrast, the western Baltic regions experienced a decline, as indicated by the substantially greater number of archaeological monetary finds in Eastern Lithuania.
-From the 13th century, as trade relations advanced, ancient Lithuanians began using their own currency – long silver ingots with cut marks – known as ilgasis.